stal/IX

 stal/IX is not UNIX or Linux in the usual sense of these terms.

-stal/IX - an attempt to rethink some fundamentals without touching Linux API and ABI.
+stal/IX is an attempt to rethink some fundamentals without touching the Linux API and ABI.

-One of the stal/IX goals - from the very beginning to build the system in such a way that it’s possible to understand how it works, and not only use it conveniently.
+One of the goals of stal/IX is to build the system from the ground up in such a way that it is easy to understand how it works, not just easy to use.

 https://wiki.musl-libc.org/alternatives.html